Hong Kong: Old Kowloon Factory Turned into Trendy New Hotel

 Hong-kong-camlux-hotel-tour (1) (14)

-After the building was abandoned as a factory, it underwent a total transformation into a hotel, but many elements from the factory have been incorporated into the hotel’s interior design.
+A total transformation was called for, but many elements from the factory were incorporated into the hotel’s interior design.

-If you look carefully, for example, you will notice that silver coloured vacuum flasks have been embedded into the front desk in the lobby.
+For example, if you look carefully, you will notice that silver coloured vacuum flasks have been embedded into the front desk in the lobby.

 A very contemporary interior design element has been created from the products that were once produced in the space.